HISTORY OF WEST PIKELAND

 HISTORY OF OUR TOWNSHIP BUILDING

 The large barn our township office and SALT Theatre occupy was built in 1845 as a barn for the large farm at the east end of Yellow Springs Village.
+The chicken house was built at some point beside the barn.
 In 1928 the Pennsylvania Academy of Fine Arts purchased the barn and 100 acres, transforming the barn into a sculpture studio.
 They removed the rear wall and added glass to permit the north light to enter.
+Renowned sculptor Albert Laessle taught classes here.

 Next time you see a township police officer, ask them if they enjoy working in a former chicken coop!